Working with the BBj Macro Button

 Deactivated:

-Now that Eclipse is configured to display information about the BBj Macro Button Plug-in, it is ready to use.
-Follow these steps to Configure the BBj Macro Button :
+Now that your IDE is configured to display information about the BBj Macro Button, it is ready to use.
+Follow these steps to Configure the BBj Macro Button.

 - Specify the BBj program you want to start when pressing the BBj Macro Button’s toolbar button.
-Open the Eclipse Preferences: Window > Preferences (on Windows).
+Open the preferences: Window > Preferences (on Windows).

 -